mtchetch/ecowatti-mqtt-reverse-engineer/README.md

 | 0E | L3 | Virta L3 (A) / Whole house current sensor L3 |  |
 | 13 | - | Requested flow temperature for circuit 1 |  |

-## Making additional helper sensors in home assistant based on the collected data
+## Making additional helper sensors in Home Assistant based on the collected data

 It is helpful to have additional calculated sensors that can for instance show total energy usage and the difference for floor heating output and return temperatures